 You can view a more detailed description of the syllabus here.

 The navigation and photographers mountain confidence courses are predominantly ‘coaching’ courses and as such don’t have any major summit attempts or long routes incorporated into them.
-However, the courses will be run in a high mountainous area of the UK and will.
-As such there is a requirement that you have some experience of hill walking prior to attending the course and also have a reasonable level of fitness.
+However, the courses will be run in a high mountainous area of the UK and as such there is a requirement that you have some experience of hill walking prior to attending the course and also have a reasonable level of fitness.
 An example of reasonable fitness might be someone who has a generally active lifestyle.
-If you are unsure about your fitness or experience then contact me.
+If you are unsure about your fitness or experience then please do not hesitate to contact me.

 If you are unsure about what equipment you might need, click here.